 - 5 Sites for Royalty free stock images for Commercial use

 If you set “0” in the Max Width and Max Height fields, WordPress will not generate those images.
 If you don’t want to generate the thumbnail, you can even set “0” in the Thumbnail fields.
-I wanted thumbnails because WordPress shows thumbnail image as the featured image on the archive pages.
+I wanted thumbnails because WordPress shows the thumbnail image as the featured image on the archive pages.

 Permalink is the permanent URL structure of your blog post or page.

 By default, WordPress uses the first option.
-But it is always recommended to use SEO friendly URL.
-Post Name option will give your better SEO friendly URL structure.
+But it is always recommended to use the SEO friendly URL.
+Post Name option will give your a better SEO friendly URL structure.
 This option will give your post title as your URL.
 You can always change your URL while writing posts.
-You can also use Custom Structure option to include your category name also in the URL.
+You can also use the Custom Structure option to include your category name also in the URL.

 - You May Also Like: Free and Best way to backup WordPress website